josshhz11/BreastCancerTypePredictionModel/README.md

 ## Data-Driven Insights and Recommendation

-In terms of data-driven insights, for all three models, the most misclassifications were made between luminal_A and luminal_B.
-It is very likely that more samples would be needed for more accurate classification, to distinguish between the two types.
+In terms of data-driven insights, for all three models, the most misclassifications were made between luminal_A and luminal_B. **More samples would be needed for more accurate classification**, to distinguish between the two types.
 We thus suggest that in future work, more observations can be included to improve the accuracy of any model selected.
 Driven by our curiosity to further investigate this interesting phenomenon, we conducted a bit more research and found that luminal A and B cancer types are very similar in terms of causes, manifestations, and treatments.
 This is in contrast with HER and basal cancer types, which have their own defining characteristics.

-Overall, we found that the top genes generated by Principal Component Analysis (PCA) do indeed have a stronger predictive effect on the cancer type as compared to the rest of the genes, represented by a random sample.
+Overall, we found that the top genes generated by Principal Component Analysis (PCA) do indeed have a **stronger predictive effect on the cancer type** as compared to the rest of the genes, represented by a random sample.
 We also found that Support Vector Machine (SVM) is the best model for our analysis, as it has the highest accuracy and least classification errors.
 Combining these two insights, we can now conclude that it is possible to reliably predict the cancer type by using SVM model to analyse data of genes obtained from PCA.

 ## Acknowledgements
  - [Scikit Learn](https://scikit-learn.org/stable/supervised_learning.html#supervised-learning)